JonnyHaystack/HayBox/README.md

 Communication backends are selected slightly differently depending on the type of microcontroller used in the controller.

-On Pico/RP2040, there are currently no button holds required on plugin.
-USB vs GameCube vs Nintendo 64 is detected automatically.
+On Pico/RP2040, USB vs GameCube vs Nintendo 64 is detected automatically.
+To select the Nintendo Switch USB mode, hold X on plugin.
+This will also set the initial game mode to Ultimate mode.

 On Arduino/AVR, the DInput backend is selected if a USB connection is detected.
 Otherwise, it defaults to GameCube backend, unless another backend is manually